KhanAcademyAmateurs/JPL/README.md

 + 3 +,4,5
 $ Explicity prints -3 (3 - 6).
 Because it's explicit, it doesn't print a newline:
 p -,3,6
 $ Prints 24 (3 * 8).
-First it stores it in a variable named A (variable & function names must be uppercase), then gets it: s A *,3,8 g A
+First it stores it in a variable named A (variable & function names must be uppercase), then prints it: s A *,3,8 p A
 $ Prints 2 (floor(8 / 3)).
 It defines a function to compute floor(x / y), then runs it.
 $ First we define the function, arity (number of arguments = 2), and arg types in array (N-umber, N-umber).
 $ Then we specify the code the function runs (floor the division of A and B, then return).
 The arguments start at A and end at Z. The arity is set at 2, so only the arguments A and B are defined.